What Chess Taught Me About Quant Trading

 A strong player knows that unnecessary weakness compounds.

-The best operators are not the ones entertaining infinite options.
-They are the ones removing low-quality branches early.
+The best operators are not the ones entertaining infinite possibilities.

-That is what system design does.
-It reduces unnecessary choices.
-It narrows the decision tree to actions that fit defined rules.
+That is what good system design does.
+It narrows the decision tree to actions that fit defined rules, known constraints, and acceptable exposure.

 Chess teaches clock awareness.
 Even a good move can become a bad move if it arrives too late.